TheFpiasta/study-cultural-analytics-code/README.md

 # study-cultural-analytics-code

-This repository contains code for the course Cultural Analytics at the University Leipzig.
+This repository contains code and data for the course Cultural Analytics at the University Leipzig.

 ## Requirements